allietir/Senior_Project/readme.md

 # Haunted House Adventure Game Senior Project
+This is a fork of our group's project and is intended to be used for portfolio purposes.

 ## Project Description
 The theme of the game is a mild dark and psychological horror with some occasional creative